DeepRank/3D-Vac/README.md

 # 3D-Vac
 Repository of the eScience Center and RadbouduMC "Personalized cancer vaccine design through 3D modelling boosted geometric learning" collaboartive project (OEC 2021).

+Note that the 3D pMHC models (which are input for both deeprank and deeprank-gnn-2) have been generated using [PANDORA](https://github.com/X-lab-3D/PANDORA).

 ## Repository structure

 Taking inspiration from [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#starting-a-new-project) the following is the agreed directory structure: